The Ssese Islands

 From Kalangala you can’t hire a bike and travel to each of the villages.
 The Island is hilly so it will also offer some spectacular scenery on your travels.

 Bugala Island is also teeming with wildlife and contains many birds that can be seen or heard.
 Monkeys are also common and if you travel to the south of the island, there is a swamp that contains hippos.

 There are two ferries that travel back and forth from and to Bugala Island.
 The first one runs from Nakiwogo Dock (south of Entebbe) to the ferry dock at Kalangala.

-The shoreline balances consists of low cliffs and rocky outcrops.
+The shoreline balances consist of low cliffs and rocky outcrops.
 The soil around the shore is rich in minerals and there are places covered with trees.
-On the north-eastern tip of the island there is a piece of land covered by a rain-forest.
+On the north-eastern tip of the island, there is a piece of land covered by a rain-forest.

 On the other hand, the island’s interior is covered by soil that is less fertile and the land is covered by savanna grassland.

 There are intentions from the Ugandan government that Zebra and Antelope be brought to Bulago for them to exploit the Savannah like environment in the island’s interior.
 If you love sailing, then you will have fun sailing on the lake.